Build the perfect dining table with 2 leaves big enough for entertaining with these build plans.

 Now it’s time to attach the base all together.
 I started by attaching the base sides to the center then attaching the entire things to the legs, but it was hard to line things up on the legs with the turn on them.

 So I would recommend attaching the legs to the side bases first, then attaching the side bases to the center base.
+The preferred order is described with 3D diagrams in the premium plans.

 The side bases are attached to the legs so they are 4″ up from the floor.
 You can obviously adjust this up or down if you want.
 I wanted it high enough to allow my Roomba vacuum to easily clean under the base.